25.9 C

 Conclusion

-In the end, you need to see your car as an asset and make sure that you get the most value out of it.
-The way this works is fairly simple – you make a list of regular expenses and maintenance tasks and try putting their costs on paper.
+Ultimately, you need to see your car as an asset and ensure you get the most value out of it.
+This works fairly simply – you make a list of regular expenses and maintenance tasks and try putting their costs on paper.
 Then, you start roleplaying some of the less common scenarios and think about how you would react if they were to come to life.
 Just by having a plan in advance, you’ll already be ahead of the curve.

 Michael Hunt